irisnet/irishub/docs/endpoints/proto-docs.md

 <a name="irismod.record.Content"></a>

 ### Content
-Content defines the detailed information for a record.
+Content defines the detailed information for a record

 | Field | Type | Label | Description |